Teri Garr, the offbeat comic actor of 'Young Frankenstein' and 'Tootsie,' has died

 “I was afraid that I wouldn’t get work,” she explained in a 2003 interview.
 “People hear MS and think, ‘Oh, my God, the person has two days to live.’”

-After going public, she became a spokeswoman for the National Multiple Sclerosis Society, making humorous speeches to gatherings in the U.S. and Canada.
+After going public, she became a spokesperson for the National Multiple Sclerosis Society, making humorous speeches to gatherings in the U.S. and Canada.

 “You have to find your center and roll with the punches because that’s a hard thing to do: to have people pity you,” she commented in 2005.
 “Just trying to explain to people that I’m OK is tiresome.”